Weather Station Kurt: Development and deployment

 For concealment, the station was camouflaged.
 Empty American cigarette packets were left around the site to deceive any Allied personnel that chanced upon it.
-One canister was marked and misspelled "Canadian Meteor Service", in order to simulate “Canadian Weather Service”, as a German attempt to avoid suspicion if discovered.
-No such agency existed in Canada.
+One canister was marked and misspelled "Canadian Meteor Service," in order to simulate "Canadian Weather Service," as a German attempt to avoid suspicion if discovered, though no such agency existed in Canada.
 In addition, the area was part of the Dominion of Newfoundland and was not part of Canada until 1949.
 The crew worked through the night to install Kurt and repair their U-boat.
 They finished just 28 hours after dropping anchor and, after confirming the station was working, U-537 departed.
-The weather station functioned for only a month before it permanently failed under mysterious circumstances, possibly because its radio transmissions were jammed.
-The U-boat undertook a combat patrol in the area of the Grand Banks of Newfoundland, during which she survived three attacks by Canadian aircraft, but sank no ships.
-The submarine reached port at Lorient, France on December 8, after seventy days at sea.
-She was sunk with all hands eleven months later on November 11, 1944, by the submarine USS Flounder near the Dutch East Indies.
+However, the weather station functioned for only a few days before its signals became degraded and within three weeks it permanently failed.
+The U-boat undertook a combat patrol in the area of the Grand Banks of Newfoundland during which she survived three attacks by Canadian aircraft, but sank no ships.
+The submarine reached port at Lorient, France, on 8 December after seventy days at sea.
+She was sunk with all hands eleven months later on 11 November 1944 by the submarine USS Flounder near the Dutch East Indies.